 You can’t simply click on your own ads, or make your family and friends click on the ads on your website for you, Google will BAN and suspend your account in a short time, it’s not 2005 anymore, they have many algorithms and clever ways to figure out if a click is legit or not.

 Trust me you will get your account suspended, and guess what, you can’t create another one, at least not on your own name and address so don’t try to gamble the system, they are not stupid.

 How to Make Money with Google AdSense in 2021

 1. Create a High-Quality Website

-First of all, in order to get the chance to make money with Google AdSense, you will first need to have a high-quality website in order to apply to their program and get approved.
+First of all, in order to get the chance to make money with Google AdSense, you will first need to have a high-quality website or a blog in order to apply to their program and get approved.